Le Pétomane

-Joseph Pujol (June 1, 1857 – August 8, 1945), better known by his stage name Le Pétomane (/ləˈpɛtəmeɪn/, [ləpetɔman]), was a French flatulist (professional farter) and entertainer.
+Joseph Pujol (June 1, 1857 – August 8, 1945), better known by his stage name Le Pétomane (/ləˈpɛtəmeɪn/, [ləpetɔman]), was a French flatulist (professional fartist), comedian and entertainer.
 He was famous for his remarkable control of the abdominal muscles, which enabled him to seemingly fart at will.
 His stage name combines the French verb péter, "to fart" with the -mane, "-maniac" suffix, which translates to "fartomaniac".
 The profession is referred to as "flatulist", "farteur", or "fartiste".

 It was a common misconception that Pujol passed intestinal gas as part of his stage performance.
 Rather, he was allegedly able to "inhale" or move air into his rectum and then control the release of that air with his anal sphincter muscles.
 Evidence of his ability to control those muscles was seen in the early accounts of demonstrations of his abilities to fellow soldiers.

-Life and career
+Early life, family and education

 Joseph Pujol was born in Marseille, one of five children of stonemason and sculptor François Pujol and his wife Rose, in a family of Catalan origin.
-Soon after he left school, he had a strange experience while swimming in the sea.
+Soon after Joseph left school, he had a strange experience while swimming in the sea.
 He put his head under the water and held his breath, whereupon he felt an icy cold penetrating his rear.
 He ran ashore in fright and was amazed to sense water pouring from his anus.

+While serving in the army, he told his fellow soldiers about his special ability, and repeated it for their amusement, sucking up water from a pan into his rectum and then projecting it up to several yards.
+He found that he could suck in air as well.